Education, English

 Methods

-We conducted face to face interviews with ten college students and five college professors from random colleges.
-The students were picked by their performance, five that score high and five that perform relatively low.
+We conducted face-to-face interviews with ten college students and five college professors from random colleges.
+The students were picked by their performance: five scored high, and five performed relatively low.
 Opinions from both the students and professors were recorded and later analyzed to give accurate results.
-The interviews took one hour for all the fifteen interviewees.
+The interviews took one hour for all fifteen interviewees.

 Conclusion

-Research result showed that students that perform high are very confident, open, outgoing, can express themselves well and are comfortable with their opinions.
-Whereas students who perform low don’t believe in themselves, are afraid of asking questions and have low confidence.
-We also found out that most students get stress mainly from the academic demands and some from social issues and it is their level of esteem that determines how they cope with the stress.
-We, therefore, concluded that students with high self-esteem are likely to deal with stress better regarding talking with other people and coming up with solutions.
-Whereas, those with low self-esteem tend to keep stressful situations to themselves and end up in depression.
+Research results showed that students who perform well are very confident, open, and outgoing, can express themselves well, and are comfortable with their opinions.
+Meanwhile, students who perform poorly don’t believe in themselves, are afraid of asking questions, and have low confidence.
+We also found out that most students get stress mainly from academic demands and some from social issues, and it is their level of esteem that determines how they cope with the stress.
+We, therefore, concluded that students with high self-esteem are likely to deal with stress better when talking with other people and coming up with solutions.
+In contrast, those with low self-esteem tend to keep stressful situations to themselves and end up in depression.

 References